simonpuravida333/Auctions/README.md

 Also you need to install django-jinja! https://pypi.org/project/django-jinja/

-If you want to use the uploaded DB, these are the users already registerd (parentheses contains password):
+If you want to use the uploaded DB for a quick view, these are the users already registerd (parentheses contains password):

 Lana (l)
 Lulu (l)
 Reinhold (r)

+... but you're free to download and wipe the DB.